“What Cookware Should I Use?”

 Cast iron is essentially pure iron that has been heated and then poured into a mold to create a particular form.
 Carbon and silicone are key alloying elements that are added to the pure iron to increase its strength and malleability.

-If you use an enameled cast iron, choose the ones with good quality enamel.
-(Le cruset or Staub brands).
+If you use an enameled cast iron, choose the ones with good quality enamel, like Le Creuset or Staub brands.

-Exposure to excess copper can also occur with the use of uncoated copper cookware especially with acidic food that is directly in contact with the copper.
-Most copper cookware is coated with another metal, but this protective layer can degrade over time when used extensively with acidic food and/or scoured with, for example, steel wool.
+Exposure to excess copper can also occur with the use of uncoated copper cookware, especially when acidic food that is in contact with the copper.
+Most copper cookware is coated with another metal, but this protective layer can degrade over time when used extensively with acidic food and/or scoured with steel wool.

-Ditch them.
-UNSAFE to use.
-Most nonstick cookware are aluminum coated with polytetrafluoroetheylene (PTFE), which is a known toxic.
+No, you should ditch your Teflon cookware immediately.
+Most nonstick cookware are aluminum coated with polytetrafluoroetheylene (PTFE), which is well known to be toxic.